Sup3Legacy/FerrOS/docs/report/report.md

 ## Virtual File system

-The VFS is kind of the central piece of our kernel.
+>The VFS is kind of the central piece of our kernel.
 It’s an energy field created by all living user-programs.
 It surrounds them and penetrates them.
-It binds the OS together.
+It binds the OS together [^1].

 Like in a real UNIX-like kernel, every device, be it hardware or software, can be accessed by an user-program through the abstract high-level interface of the VFS.
+In our opinion, this is a good example of an occurence where Rust really shows its strength.
+Our VFS represents a really meaty chunk of code and contains of lot of layers of abstraction.

+The basic idea is the following : the VFS is an abstract tree whose branches are `String`s and whose leafs are various drivers.
+These drivers can be very different (we have a mouse driver, sound driver as well as a Tar driver, a RAM-disk driver, etc.) but every one of them implements the trait `Partition`, which presents a common abstract high-level interface, containing a few primitives (`read`, `write`, etc.).
+This is where we were really thankful of Rust's trait system, as we could unite a lot of drivers, which work completely differently under the hood (e.g. the driver for the Tar filesystem is over 1200-LOC long, contains multiple caches, a lot of data-structures and bytes handling all over the places, while the driver for the clock uses only some Port-based logic or the screen driver contains memory writes and buffer manipulations), in a single "simple" structure whithout worrying about any UB.

+So, when the VFS receives a query from a program (or from the kernel), it follows a path on its `Partition`-tree according to the `Path` contained in the `OpenFileTable` associated with the `FileDescriptor` given in argument to the query.
+If it eventually reaches a `Partition` (that is a driver), it simply forwards the query to that driver and returns its result. (if the path ends within the tree, the VFS handles the query itself.
+For example, if a program from the path `/`, it gets `proc, hardware, ustar`, i.e. the names of repertories in the root-folder).

+Given this structure, one can very simply add a new interface to the VFS, simply by adding a line into its initialization code (if the driver can be added at compile-time) or simply mutate the VFS main structure at runtime.

+Each node in the tree holds a hash-map (we use Rust's `BTreeMap`) which associates a folder-name to the associated node.
+Being able to use such high-level data-structure even if we are building to a "bare-metal" target is really comfortable enabled us to build such complex structures in our kernel.

+[^1]: Kernel Wars, A new filesystem

 ## Program/kernel interaction